 Remember MTV Cribs?
 That show where celebrities would take a camera crew on a tour around their home?
-Well, this is a fun way to get to know your colleagues a bit better.
+Well, this virtual happy hour idea is a fun way to get to know your colleagues a bit better.

 All you need to do is ask each person to give a Cribs-style tour of their house, showing their favorite rooms and decorations.

 The contents of someone’s fridge can say a lot about them!
-So, if you want to hyper-focus your game of MTV Cribs and make it a little extra whacky, focus it in on everyone’s kitchens.
+So, if you want to hyper-focus your MTV Cribs virtual happy hour activity and make it a little extra whacky, focus it in on everyone’s kitchens.

 With this game, each person on your team will give a tour of their kitchens, starting with the counters then the cupboards and finally the fridge.